E-commerce.

 Build a webshop or checkout integration using member keys for wallet access and partner keys for purchase writeback.

-E-commerce integrations usually need two different trust levels:
+E-commerce integrations need two different trust levels:

 - read access to one member's personal wallet